 What to Consider When Buying a Manufacturing Business

-- Are there any customer concentration issues?
+- Are there any customer loyalty issues?

 - Is there any pending technology that could render your product or process obsolete?